Triggers

 Choose whether to trigger after a period of inactivity or when the Touch Device becomes active (is touched) again.

-The timing for when the controller is set to inactive is in the Controller Properties area of the Network tab.
+The timing for when the touch device is set to inactive can be adjusted in the Device Properties area of the Network tab.

 Protocol Triggers are generally triggers which include communication with another device using a command protocol such as Serial (RS232/485), Lighting control data (DMX/eDMX/DALI) and Ethernet (TCP/UDP).
 These would be used when another device is used which can communicate with one of these protocols, and they could be used to start a timeline when a particular string is received from another device, or to set the intensity of a group of fixtures based on an Audio input.